How Does it Feel to Be a Problem?

 “In an example of how student-centered Prof Iloh is, she took the time to restructure her course to teacher us epistemology …which should have been covered in our 222 course in Fall.
 This put undue burden on her but she knew how important it was in our development as scholars.
 I cannot thank her enough for teaching this to us.”

 “The School of Education is LUCKY to have someone like Dr. Iloh.
 As the first black woman to ever be hired, her presence for doctoral students of color is very important.
 I think Dr. Iloh provides so much knowledge, not only in her work, but also as a woman from a minoritized community.
-As a black professor, she does an amazing job in teaching a course that many students within the cohort do not value (and the school).
 Moreover, Dr. Iloh did an amazing job in answering disrespectful questions and putting up with very disrespectful students who talked while she was teaching.
 Students in this class position themselves very differently than they did in other courses.
-It is obvious that Dr. Iloh has to put up with unnecessary comments and behavior that other White faculty do not deal with.
+It is obvious that [she] has to put up with comments and behavior that other White faculty do not deal with.
 Moreover, this highlights the extra work that people of color constantly have to do in academic settings….Additionally, Dr. Iloh had to change the format of the class in order to teach us philosophical assumptions that the epistemology course failed to teach us….This puts a lot of pressure on the faculty that do teach a class such as this one.
 Moreover, when the SOE fails to prioritize the needs of a qualitative course, you are sending students a bigger message.
 For one, those of us who do qualitative work are aware that the SOE does not prioritize this and that we have to work harder to receive qualitative training elsewhere, which will likely mean that our time within the program will likely take longer than 5 years.
 Secondly, it sends the message that research on minoritized community that is intended to humanize them is not as valuable because in order to do work that humanizes them is typically through qualitative work.”

 “Wow!
 Dr. Iloh is a powerhouse professor.
 She clearly is an expert in the area of qualitative methods and her mastery of the content was evident.
 Dr. Iloh is not just well versed in the content of this course though, she is also a skillful professor deeply concerned with student learning.
 She provided feedback on assignments that was both helpful and thorough, she was accessible to students outside of class and encouraged us all to visit her during office hours, and she was deeply in tune with student’s needs, even adjusting one day’s lecture on the spot when it was clear something was not covered in our Epistemologies course last quarter.
 The class was designed in an engaging way, with lively discussion and hands on application activities that made the methodologies come to life.
 I felt like I learned a great deal during this course and had my passion for qualitative research ignited, thanks to Dr. Iloh.”